 Leave a Legacy

-Personal and practical benefits of leaving a humanitarian legacy:
+Personal and practical benefits of leaving a legacy gift:

 How to include UNHCR in your Will

-- Residual Gift: “I give to UNHCR Representation in Canada one hundred percent (100%) of the rest, residue and remainder of my estate for its general purposes.”
+Residual Gift: “I give to UNHCR Representation in Canada one hundred percent (100per cent) of the rest, residue and remainder of my estate for its general purposes.”